The best times to visit South Dakota for ideal weather are

 Humidity and Wind

-South Dakota has slightly low to average humidity compared to most tourist destinations.
+South Dakota has some high humidity months, with other comfortably humid months.
 The least humid month is April (51.6% relative humidity), and the most humid month is December (66.2%).

-Wind in South Dakota is usually stronger than usual.
+Wind in South Dakota is usually moderate.
 The windiest month is April, followed by May and January.
-April’s average wind speed of around 10.4 knots (12 MPH or 19.3 KPH) is considered “gentle breeze.”
+April’s average wind speed of around 10.4 knots (12 MPH or 19.3 KPH) is considered “a gentle breeze.”
 Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in early May where average top sustained speeds reach 19.5 knots, which is considered a fresh breeze.

 Relative Humidity (%)